jltaylor-us/StardewToDew/README.md

 Works with Stardew Valley 1.5 / SMAPI 3.8, single and multiplayer (but see further notes on Multiplayer below).
 No known incompatibilities with other mods.

+I have no idea what things do or do not work with split-screen.
+As far as I can tell you have to have controllers to even start split-screen, and I don't.

 ## Multiplayer Support